Home

 images (1)

 “The name is tricky.
 It looks like Cotton Easter.
-I think of it as two separate words, except the first word coton has one T instead of two and the second word is pronounced differently.
+I think of the name as two separate words, except the first word coton has one T instead of two and the second word is pronounced differently.
 It sounds like Aster.
-So the plant’s name is pronounced co-TONE-y and AS-ter, with accents on the second and fourth syllables.”
+So the plant’s name is pronounced: co-TONE-y-AS-ter, with accents on the second and fourth syllables.”

 Not getting it right, Cotton Easter is easier to remember.
 I am glad to have plants in our yard other than St. John’s Wart (with medicinal traits) and English Ivy (the weed of the Northwest).
-Cotoneaster works just fine.
+Cottoneaster works just fine for me.

 When we moved into the house in 2002, the railroad ties in our back yard were held in place with English Ivy and the St. John’s Wart.
 The roots were so thick, and deep, they killed everything else in the garden.
 We made short work of those weeds (with weed killer), and extra rich soil.
 Terracing was the way to go, so we planted a special tiered garden with all new mulch and new plants we loved.